Dad, thanks for the gift of travel

 From Montgomery, Alabama, my family moved to Falls Church, Virginia.
 Then, we headed to Naples, Italy, on an old troop transport, The Hodges.
 We lived in Naples for four years.

-Later, the familiy headed back to New York City on an ocean liner.
-We settled again in the Washington, DC area.
+Later, the family headed back to New York City on an ocean liner.
+The gift of travel kept giving.
+Once again, we settled in the Washington, DC area.
 My father worked at the Pentagon on the Joint Chiefs of Staff and, later, as an instructor at the Industrial College of the Armed Forces at Fort McNair.
 We had the opportunity to go boating on the Potomac River on the Admiral’s barge, play at Great Falls and work out at the Pentagon Athletic Club, and visit every museum along The Mall.

 We drove regularly between DC and New Hampshire and New York City, where my dad’s and mom’s parents lived.
 Every trip was an adventure.
 (Honestly, though, I think I have experienced the New Jersey Turnpike enough.)